chantharith-NY/water-quality-prediction/README.md

 ## Setup
 1. Clone the repository: `git clone https://github.com/chantharith-NY/data-science-project.git`
+2. Create the virtual environment (If you had it move to part 3'): `python -m venv venv`
+3. Activate the venv:
+- Windows: `venv\Scripts\activate`
+- MacOS/Linux: `source venv/bin/activate`
-2. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Deactivate: `deactivate`
+6. You'll have all the library in your venv and you can use it as kernel in notebook.

 ## If you have set up already, you could pull it:
 1. Fetch (gets all the change history of a tracked branch/repo.)
 - `git fetch origin`
 2. Merge (combines the current branch, with a specified branch) `git merge origin/main`
+** Note:
+You should go to the repo folder and use this:
+`git pull`

 ## Folder Structure
 - `data/`: Raw and processed data.